PCalurie/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2. The **"_strchr""** function is used to check for a character in a string
 3. The **"_strspn"** function is used to get the length of a prefix substring by comparing if characters in s matches with the characters in accept.
 4. The **"_strpbrk"** function is used to search in a string for any set of bytes.
+5. The **"_strstr"** function is used to locate a substring in the first string  it appears in a buffer.